Our Mission: We are a welcoming Catholic Community of disciples encouraging all to celebrate and experience the love of Christ.

 Welcome

-17th Sunday in Ordinary Time
+The Thirty-Third Sunday In Ordinary Time

 From Deacon Dick~